gcervantes8/Star-Classifier-For-Mario-64/README.md

 Click preview to take a screenshot at the coordinates

-You want to set coordinates to be the star counter in your game
+You want the coordinates to be the star counter in your game

-A width to height ratio of 1.675 is the best but not necessary, the best thing to do is to have a high quality version of your game.
-You can make amarec or OBS bigger and have it take a screenshot from there
+Take a screenshot from a high quality version of your game.
+You can make amarec or OBS bigger and have it take a screenshot from there.
+A width to height ratio of 1.675 is best (not necessary)

 This program takes screenshots of that place multiple times, so don't move that window or put other windows over it